0dot0repeating/dakka/README.md

     Either way, your enemies will die in a maelstrom of plasma, and that's the way it should've been from the start.

-- The berserk pickup, now vacant due to the minigun changing spots, is now occupied by the **VAMPIRE SPHERE.** Every kill you make grants you health, with more health being granted for tougher enemies and being low on health yourself.
+- The berserk pickup, vacant since the minigun changed spots, is now occupied by the **VAMPIRE SPHERE.** Every kill you make grants you health, with more health being granted for tougher enemies and being low on health yourself.
     Good encouragement to stay in the fight and keep killing demons, don't you think?